 - Boot up the game and choose the ‘Play’ option from the main menu.

 - Then, search for the ‘Friends’ tab.
 You should see a list of the different available games for you to join.

-This list may be organized slightly differently based on whether you use an Xbox, PlayStation, or Nintendo console.
-Regardless, use the choices listed to select your preferred game, and you will be able to join.
+Your list may look slightly various depending on whether you use a PlayStation, Xbox or Nintendo console.
+No matter what game you pick, simply use the options provided to select it, and you’ll be ready to join!